Council works to ensure that people are not affected by noise, odour, vermin or other issues from animals in residential areas.

 - Contact the Community Justice Centre.
 This service is free, confidential, easy to use and can be conducted at local venues.
 Phone (02) 4228 0433 or toll free on 1800 650 987

-- Contact your local Council.
-You will be required to complete a Barking Dog Investigation Form before the dog owner is contacted by Council.
+- You will be required to complete a Barking Dog Questionnaire and Diary Form as part of the investigation.

 Contact Council with details including: